 Sump Pump or Sewer

-If you have a sump pump and you’re experiencing heavy water backup or blockage you may need to replace it.
-Oftentimes sump pumps need to be replaced every five years.
-They can last up to 10-15 years but those are rare cases.
-If your home was built after the 1970s you probably have a sump pump.
-A sump pump works in tandem with your “city storm” which is the public drainage or sewer system.
+If you have a sump pump and you’re experiencing heavy water backup or blockage, it’s likely time to schedule a replacement.
+Sump pumps need to be replaced approximately every five years.
+In rare cases, they can last 10 to 15 years.
+If your home was built after the ’70s, you likely have a sump pump.
+A sump pump works in tandem with your public drainage or sewer system.

-Your sprinkler or sprinkler system is another place you will find leaks in your building drain piping.
-Sprinkler leaks can be a pest as well as cost you a lot of money.
-Make sure your system is up to date and test it frequently to find any cracks or wear and tear.
+Leaks can also occur in your sprinkler or sprinkler system.
+Keeping your system up to date and tested frequently is essential to preventing leaks.
 Check your irrigation controller and look for pooling or dry spots on your lawn.
-Don’t forget to check your sprinkler heads as well.
+Don’t forget to check your sprinkler heads, as well!

 The Different Types of Plumbing Fixture Leaks

 Plumbing issues can be a major hassle in your home.
-We’ve all had a toilet overflow and it’s not pleasant.
-They always seem to happen at the most inopportune times too.
-If your toilet is clogged it can ruin your day and bathrooms and sinks can harvest bacteria if they’re not taken care of or have leakage.
+They always seem to happen at the most inopportune times, too.
+If your toilet is clogged, it can ruin your day.
+Bathrooms and sinks can also harvest bacteria if they’re not taken care of or have leakage.

-Toilet leaks might seem harmless but they can be pretty serious.
-Leaky toilets, appliances, and faucets are responsible for 18 gallons of water waste per day in the United States.
-Most of the time if a toilet is leaking it’s coming from the wax ring or the flange.
-When the water tank or supply has a problem, pipes behind the walls can start to leak or burst.
-In this case, your drywall will become moist and wet spots will appear after the water pushes through your walls.
+Toilets – Leaky toilets, appliances, and faucets are responsible for 18 gallons of water waste per day in the United States.
+If a toilet is leaking, it’s usually coming from the wax ring or the flange.
+In some cases, your drywall can become moist and wet spots will appear after the water pushes through your walls.

 The Structural Impacts of Water Damage

-Some structural damage is easy to notice.
-But, some structural damage isn’t and often can be very harmful to your home and its foundation.
-A sagging roof, tilted windows, and door frames are something you can notice without much effort.
-However, things such as load-bearing walls and 2×4’s that hold it up are at risk of collapsing due to water damage.
-The metal structures that are a big part of your home’s foundation can be weakened and loosened by water damage too.
+Some structural damage is easy to notice, such as a sagging roof, tilted windows, and door frames.
+However, things such as load-bearing walls and two-by-fours that hold it up are at risk of collapsing due to water damage.
 Some ways to detect if water leaks have caused structural damage to your home are to check if windows and doors don’t open like they used to.

 Check for cracks in any wood structures.
-Also, is there wet insulation or wet electrical circuits?
-Another thing to look for when detecting water leaks that may have caused structural damage are cracks in your foundation or rust coming out of any cracks.
+Also, look for wet insulation, wet electrical circuits, or any leaks that may have caused structural damage, such as cracks in your foundation or rust coming out of any cracks.

 Impacts on Your Health

-There are several impacts a water leak can have on your health.
-Impacts such as, mold which causes allergic reactions and respiratory illness.
-In this time of COVID-19, it’s really important to take care of your respiratory health.
-So implementing a system to detect after leaks early on will help keep you and your family safe and comfortable inside your home.
+Water leaks can cause allergic reactions and respiratory illness.
+Implementing a system to detect leaks early on will help keep you and your family safe and comfortable inside your home.
 Remember, a dehumidifier will keep moisture and mildew at bay.

 Preventing water leaks is much better than fixing them.
-Let’s summarize all of the things you can do to prevent water leaks and future damage to your home.
 A backup pump works great if your power goes out due to a storm.
-Or, if your main sump pump isn’t working properly.
+Or if your main sump pump isn’t working properly.

-Oftentimes, during and after a storm, water that’s in the ground has no place to go and can flow into you home.
+During and after a storm, water in the ground has no place to go and can flow into your home.
 A yard drainage system will help water flow away from it.
-In that case, the water will naturally flow to an open or available area which can be inside your walls, under your floor, and in your home.
+The water will naturally flow to an open or available area, which could be inside your walls, under your floor, and in your home.